GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 This is tongue-in-cheek, but such a system is possible as well, worked into the same Bond Network, powered by community blockchain analysis of conversation artifacts and betting on the outcome, crashes being monetized into additional UBD...
 What's your bet?

+---

+## 15. Appendix

-**Author's Note**: This is a living White Paper.
+**Author's Note**: This is a living white paper.
 Any and all changes are recorded via GitHub commits, and the revision history is a matter of public record.
-I've included a glossary of terms for your convenience.
+I've included an appendix with a glossary of terms for your convenience.

----

-## 16. Appendix

 ---